omerugi/Monom-Polynom/README.md

 8.``public Polynom_able derivative()``

-The function applys a derivative operation on the Polynom.
+The function applies a derivative operation on the Polynom.

 Way of action:
-+    Using Polynom Iterator the function go over each Monom and apply the derivative method of Monom.
++    Using Polynom Iterator the function goes over each Monom and applies the derivative method of Monom.
 +    Adds the new Monom after derivation to the new Polynom.
 @return The derivation of the Polynom.

 9.``public double root(double x0, double x1, double eps)``

-The function in a given 2 x's points returns the x dot in which the function uts the x axis.
+The function in a given 2 x's points returns the x dot in which the function cuts the x-axis.

 Using the Intermediate Value Theorem
 If f(x) is continuous on a closed interval [a,b], and c is any number between f(a) and f(b) inclusive then there is at least one number x in the closed interval such that f(x)=c. and if f(a)*f(b)<0 then there is at least one number x in the close interval such that f(x)=0.